xdevplatform/xdk/xdk/typescript/README.md

 # X API SDK

 A modern TypeScript/JavaScript SDK for interacting with the X API.
-Built with full TypeScript support, React hooks, and Next.js integration.
+Built with full TypeScript support and comprehensive API coverage.

 ## Installation